ralozkolya/game-of-three-takeaway/README.md

 - Please share your project on GitHub and send us the link;
 - Try to be platform independent, in other words the project must be runnable easily in every environment.

-## Additional notes, based on correspondence
+### Additional notes, based on correspondence
 - A player can choose to either play against computer or against another player;
 - If a player choose to play against another human player, then the game does not start until both are connected/online.

+## Installation/Configuration
+First of all, after checking out, to install all the dependencies, run:

+`npm i`

+Then, to start the development server and watch the files for change:

+`npm start`

+To build:

+`npm run build`

+The entry point will be located in `dist/api/index.js`